g3rg/bttools/README.md

 [x] Force Builder - Move force builder to new component [x] Force Builder - save to cookies and add to onLoad [x] Force Builder - change mechwarrior skills
-[ ] Force Builder - show current force BV in filter summary [ ] Force Builder - Open all in Flechs....
+[x] Force Builder - show current force BV in filter summary [x] Force Builder - Open all in Flechs....

+[ ] Order Eras chronologically
+[ ] Select multiple eras - additive or subtractive???? and/or?
+[ ] select multiple factions? - additive or subtractive???? and/or?
+[ ] List faction/era availability for mech
+[ ] List faction/era availability for force

+[ ] Refactor - move all functions that use data files to be wrapped by a class,
+    then can replace with server calls in the future...

 [ ] Force builder - save to server when logged in / select force modal?
     [x] DynamoDB